A Connecticut Castle Built by Sherlock Holmes

 William Gillette was a renowned American actor and playwright who portrayed Sherlock Holmes over 1300 times in stage adaptions of Arthur Conan Doyle’s mystery novels in the late 19th and early 20th centuries.

-Gillette’s long popularity on stage, and added fame from starring in early silent films, including one called “Sherlock Holmes,” brought him a commensurate fortune and a desire for off-stage seclusion.
+Gillette’s long popularity on stage, and added fame from starring in early silent films, brought him a commensurate fortune and a desire for off-stage seclusion.

-At a point in his career, he looked to bucolic Connecticut for his solitude, and in 1914 he commissioned a strange and mysterious 24-room castle to be constructed on a 184-acre bluff overlooking the Connecticut River.
+He looked to idyllic Connecticut for his solitude, and in 1914 he designed and commissioned a strange and mysterious 24-room castle to be constructed on a 184-acre bluff overlooking the Connecticut River.

-Gillette personally designed the anomalous castle and many of its interior furnishings.
+Gillette personally designed many of its interior furnishings.
 He called his estate “The Seventh Sister,” because the purlieu was the southernmost of the Seven Sisters Hills that stretch along the Connecticut River Valley.
 The castle was built to Gillette’s exact specifications and completed in 1919.

-There are stunning views of the shimmering waters of the Connecticut River far below – it is exquisitely serene.
+There are stunning views of the shimmering waters of the Connecticut River far below.

 Gillette was a celebrity in many spheres of influence.
 Stage, radio, film, books, and he held at least five US patents – one for the first sophisticated sound effects machine.
 Much of Gillette’s creative genius is displayed in his castle.
 Visitors will quickly see that he took a different approach to defining country living for the aristocracy of his time.